-- ABBREVIATIONS IN PARENTHESES AFTER NAME: Within sensible practice, this is acceptable (an exception to AP).
-This applies to various kinds of abbreviations such as:
+ABBREVIATIONS IN PARENTHESES AFTER NAME: Within sensible practice, this is acceptable (an exception to AP): Association of American Universities (AAU); Indiana Department of Health (IDOH).

 • Be sure to show the relationship if the abbreviation doesn’t look like the name (C3Bio).

 • Don’t weary the reader with abbreviations.
 Saying “at the center” works fine too.

 • Also good: “… the Military Family Research Institute, or MFRI, ….”